-- Cooling \$\$\$ on.
+- Cooling ‡ on.

-- Air circulation system 🖘 on.
+- Air circulation system So on.

 - Set temperature control to coldest level.

 - Set fan speed to highest level.

-- Set air distribution control to #.
+- Set air distribution control to 龙.

 - Open all vents.

-- Cooling Coo
+- Cooling ‡ on.

 - Set temperature control to warmest level.

 - Set fan speed to highest level.

 - Set air distribution control to 3.

-- Switch on heated rear window III.

 - Open side air vents as required and direct them towards the door windows.